storj/design-docs/satellite/admin-back-office-v1.md

   - Billing information.
   - Stripe information.
   - Stats: number of projects, total used storage, total used download bandwidth, total segments.

+- Node tagging management.
+This will be handled by a different back office which is already in design or development phase.

 ### System features